Developers

 }

-Immediately after submission, polygon_status is pending and chain_tx is null.
-The signer service picks up the job within ~30 seconds and broadcasts the transaction; once confirmed on-chain, polygon_status becomes anchored and chain_tx is populated.
-Bitcoin anchors follow a daily batch cycle, so bitcoin_status may remain pending for up to 24 hours even after payment.
+Immediately after submission, polygon_status is PENDING and chain_tx is null.
+The signer service picks up the job within ~30 seconds and broadcasts the transaction.
+Bitcoin anchors follow a daily batch cycle, so bitcoin_status may remain PENDING for up to 24 hours.

 Public, no-auth endpoint.
 Returns whether a proof exists for a given hash.
 Designed for opposing counsel, auditors, expert witnesses, and any third party independently corroborating a ProofLedger record.